jeffwidman/bitbucket-issue-migration/README.md

                             Override user mapping for usernames, for example `--map-user users_mapping_file.txt`.
 Username mapping should be
                             in the form of `bb_username=gh_username`, each separated by a new line.
-                            Override user mapping for usernames, for example `--map-user fk=fkrull`.
-Can be specified multiple
-                            times.

       --skip-attribution-for BB_SKIP
                             BitBucket user who doesn't need comments re-